-Use Case # UC1.2 Use Case Name Issue an D^2EPC asset EPC Intent To issue a D^2EPC EPC based on asset rating Version/Action/Author v1 Last Update 29.03.2021 Actors Involved Main Actor: Engineers, Building designers (EPC designers) Other: Registries, Public Bodies, Researchers/ Academics, Tenants/Owners, Software tool Developers, ESCOs Brief Description The EPC designer requests the issuance of an asset EPC from the D^2EPC Web platform that sends the request to the Calculation Engine.
-The Calculation Engine requests the BIM file which is imported through the BIM-based digital twin and the Asset Rating module of the Calculation Engine performs the EPC asset calculation with additional parameters requested from the Repository and KPIs results provided by the Building Performance Module.
+Use Case # UC1.2 Use Case Name Issue an D^2EPC asset EPC Intent To issue a D^2EPC EPC based on asset rating Version/Action/Author v2 Last Update 10.05.2022 Actors Involved Main Act or: Engineers, Building designers (EPC designers) Other: Registries, Public Bodies, Researchers/ Academics, Tenants/Owners, Software tool Developers, ESCOs Brief Description The EPC designer requests the issuance of an asset EPC from the D^2EPC Web platform that sends the request to the Calculation

+Engine.
+The Calculation Engine requests the necessary data through the BIM-based digital twin and the Asset Rating module of the Calculation Engine performs the asset-based EPC calculation.
 The Calculation Engine stores the issued EPC in the Repository and sends the results to the Web platform that delivers the EPC.
-Assumptions The building owner has a BIM file/ Calculation parameters available in the Repository Pre-conditions UC1.1 Trigger A request for a new asset EPC Goal (Successful End D^2EPC asset EPC issued Condition) Post-conditions KPIs and asset EPC are available for other processes and operations Related Use Cases UC1.3, UC1.4, UC1.5, UC1.6,
+Assumptions Data from a BIM file and from user inputs, (as per UC1.1) are available in the Repository Pre-conditions UC1.1 Trigger A request for a new asset EPC Goal (Successful End Condition) D^2EPC asset EPC issued Post-conditions Asset EPC data (energy class, asset rating-related indicators) are available for other processes and operations.
+The amount of EPC data available depend on the accessing user's role.
+Related Use Cases UC1.3, UC1.4, UC1.5, UC1.6,